The Abysmal Brute (film): Reception

 The Pennsylvania School Journal recommended the film for Children's Book Week from November 11 to November 17, 1923.

 The Educational Screen said, "A slow-moving, but sincere and well-acted filming of one of Jack London's tales".
 The Yonkers Herald wrote that women will enjoy Denny's "pleasing personality" and that men will enjoy "the masculinity of the story" and its "series of thrilling prize-ring sequences".

+Preservation

+With no holdings located in archives, The Abysmal Brute is considered a lost film.